PEMF Prevents Dementia

 Traditionally, dementia has had two known causes:

-- Diseases such as Alzheimer’s cause buildup of plaque in the brain and the cells die.
+Diseases such as Alzheimer’s cause a buildup of plaque in the brain, and the cells die.

-The white matter of the brain contains the axons (nerve wires) which connect the neurons (nerve cells).
+The brain’s white matter contains the axons (nerve wires) which connect the neurons (nerve cells).
 A fatty white insulator called myelin protects the nerve wires, giving the white matter of the brain its white colour.
-High blood pressure damages the tiny arteries that supply blood to the white-matter deep within the brain.
-If the blood vessels cannot nourish the axon wires with an oxygenated blood supply, the nerve signals are interrupted.
+However, high blood pressure damages the tiny arteries that supply blood to the white-matter deep within the brain.
+The nerve signals are interrupted if the blood vessels cannot nourish the axon wires with an oxygenated blood supply.

 There are many wires which are passing the same memories back and forth.
 As these wires are damaged, instant recall is damaged, and it takes us longer to recall information.
 Over time, as more axon wires in the bundle are damaged, you cannot pull up memories from the database.